Scalpels, and pants-less days ahead

 But I’m scared of the forced downtime.
 I’m scared of the time away from writing.

 Most people who I’ve told this to try to quell my fear by saying, “You can dictate (to text) for a while until you recover.”
-Before, I’d say that I can’t speak like I write.
-But that’s often met with, “You speak great!” or met with confusion.

-I’ve tried to explain that my brain locks up with verbalization.
-And I can’t even complete a verbal sentence, let alone “write” paragraphs and full pages.
-Sometimes I shared the fact that I can’t be creative when I speak—there are too many processes required for speech, and I can’t verbalize what my fingers can channel with a pen or a keyboard.
+Sometimes I would share the fact that I can’t be creative when I speak.
+There are too many processes required for speech, and I can’t verbalize what my fingers can channel with a pen or a keyboard.
 (See video: Autism and Verbal Communication Challenges: When Speaking is Difficult by Autism From The Inside.)

-My biggest fear, though, is that I’ll have to relearn how to write by hand again—an activity that’s been paramount to my mental health and creative clarity.
-It may seem simple, but there’s something to not having any other distractions—nothing fragmenting my behavior.
+It may seem simple, but there’s something to not having any other distractions; nothing fragmenting my behavior.
 Just me, a pen, and the page, working things out.

 But I remind myself that this surgery needs to get done.
 My sleep will improve.
 My quality of life will improve.
 My ability to work and even leisure will improve.